tw-wuqian/infra-as-code-lab-exercise/Session_5_Terraform_Modules/README.md

 cd backend_support
 terraform destroy --auto-approve
 ```

+We recommend that you destroy any manually created resources as well (secret in AWS Secret Manager for example)

 It also doesn't take long to double check by logging in to the AWS console to verify all the resources have been terminated which should give you satisfaction that no unnecessary cloud costs are accummulating.